 Writers choose a major workshop genre, in fiction, nonfiction or poetry.
 Each accepted writer attends a total of five morning craft workshops in their chosen genre at either Library Hotel or The Bryant Park Hotel.
 Library Hotel spaces are the Poetry Garden, Writer's Den or Executive Boardroom.
 The Bryant Park Hotel spaces are the Loft of Terrace Loft.
 Each of these four workshops lasts three hours.
 Workshops are capped at 13 people.

-Seven major writing workshops are held at The Bryant Park Hotel Terrace Loft, and Loft; The Library Hotel Writer's Den, Poetry Garden and Executive Boardroom.
-The Algonquin Hotel Library Room and The Cassa Hotel New York Boardroom.
+For the 2017 schedule, eight major writing workshops will be held at The Bryant Park Hotel Terrace Loft, and Loft; The Library Hotel Writer's Den, Poetry Garden and Boardroom, The Algonquin Hotel Library Room and The Cassa Hotel New York Boardroom.
 2017 workshops will be held on June 8, 9, 11 & 12 from 8:30 AM-11:30 AM, with a 15 minute break.

 We also host smaller workshops, what we call "Genre Labs" on site.
 Space is limited for each Genre Lab.
 The Genre Labs are given in the afternoon at The Bryant Park Hotel.
 Writers do not need to prepare any work beforehand for the Genre Labs.
 Each writer generally attends the Genre Lab in their Major Workshop genre, but writers can choose to take a different genre.
 For example: a writer attending a Major Poetry Workshop can elect to take a Genre Lab in nonfiction, provided there is space.
 We ask that poets choose one or the other Genre Labs in poetry and that fiction writers choose one or two Genre Labs.
 There are several Genre Labs in each genre.